 In the midst of this, I had joined the Christian group on campus called Cru.
 That God-honoring community encouraged me to share the gospel without shame, and I was eager to serve.
 At that point, however, I wasn’t fully examining my self-centered heart and the dangerous division within it.

-In the midst of all that, a Christian young man had expressed interest in me, a man who was slowly but surely being called by God to leave the Ivy-League norm.
+Then a Christian young man expressed interest in me, a man who was slowly but surely being called by God to leave the Ivy-League norm.

 ISAIAS VS. WANDERLUST